 - There is a Designated Safeguarding Governor to champion safeguarding issues within the school, to liaise with the Head Teacher/Designated Senior Person, and to provide information and reports to the Governing Body.
 The Designated Safeguarding Governor should be supported by the Chair of Governors;

-- The Head Teacher, and all staff who work with children, will undertake a full and endorsed Basic Awareness Safeguarding training every three years and have access to a fresher session every year;
+- The Head Teacher, and all staff who work with children, will undertake a full and endorsed Basic Awareness Safeguarding training every two years and have access to annual inset training;

 - Temporary staff, volunteers and other regular visitors to the school who work with children are made aware of the school’s arrangements for safeguarding and their responsibilities.

 A child: is anyone who has not yet reached his/her 18th birthday or in the case of disabled children 25 years;

 Harm: means ill-treatment or impairment of health and development, including, for example, impairment suffered from seeing or hearing the ill-treatment of another

 Development: means physical, intellectual, emotional, social or behavioural development;

 Health: includes physical and mental health;

 Ill-treatment: includes sexual abuse and other forms of ill-treatment which are not physical;